THAT SURVIVED A SHIPWRECK

 MRS BALL’S LEGACY

 Notions to name the product “Mrs H.S.
 Ball’s Chutney™” went uncontested as were those to add the Ball family crest to the top of the label.
 The Woodstock factory opened in 1917 to meet escalating demand, and as exports to Great Britain increased, an even bigger facility was later opened in Diep River.
-In 1962 Amelia died at the age of 97, at peace that the secret recipe was known only to her son and to her grandson.

 Over the years Mrs Ball’s has formed part of Unilever foods and in April 2013, Mrs Ball’s became a wholly owned subsidiary of Tiger Consumer Brands Limited.